oddstream/gosol/README.md

 * Movable card highlighting (I used to think this was a good thing, but now I realise that it sucks the essence out of solitaire).
 * Choice of card sets or card backs.

-## Configurability is the root of all evil
+Configurability is the root of all evil, someone said.
 Every configuration option in a program is a place where the program is too stupid to figure out for itself what the user really wants, and should be considered a failure of both the program and the programmer who implemented it.

 ![Screenshot](https://github.com/oddstream/gomps5/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/American%20Toad.png)